mattyoung101/impulse/README.md

 - Ethan Lo

 ## Simulation
-### Configuring the development environment
+### Setting up the simulation toolchain
 - Install Icarus Verilog: `sudo apt install iverilog`
-- Install VSCode and the following extensions:
+- Install VSCode and the following additional components:
     - [Verilog extension](https://marketplace.visualstudio.com/items?itemName=eirikpre.systemverilog) by Eirik Prestegårdshus
     - Install svls, the SystemVerilog language server: download from [the GitHub repo](https://github.com/dalance/svls) and make sure the extracted binary is in VSCode's $PATH.
 I just moved it to /usr/local/bin.
     - Then, install the [svls-vscode](https://marketplace.visualstudio.com/items?itemName=dalance.svls-vscode) extension by dalance.
     - As you might be able to tell, this is all a bit of a hack, and not ideal.
 I'm looking in a better setup.
-- TODO SCons/Waf?
+- Install a recent version of CMake.
+I recommend using the [CMake PPA](https://apt.kitware.com/)

 ### Running simulations
 TODO